habuka036/wakame-vdc-wiki/en/install-guide.md

 If you want to connect to instances from somewhere else than the host, we will need a network interface on the host that attaches an outside network to the bridge.

 For the sake of this guide, we are going to assume that we will start instances in network `192.168.3.0/24`.
-The host has a network interface `eth0` with static ip address `192.168.3.100`.
+The host has a network interface `eth0` with static IP address `192.168.3.100`.
 **Change these values to match your environment.**

 The network setup that this guide assumes places the host in the same network as the instances.
 That means the instances will have access to everything the host has access to.
 If the host can connect to the internet, the instances will be able to as well.